"The ignorant impose their darkness on the Light of Truth.

 at the moment of his enlightenment described in his own words.

-NOTE: The very first word of Guru Nanak's sacred composition, Japji Sahib, is "Ik," meaning "One."
+NOTE: The very first word of Guru Nanak's sacred composition, Japji Sahib, is 'Ek' or 'Ik', meaning 'One'.
+See Mul Mantra.
 Japji Sahib appears at the beginning of the Siri Guru Granth Sahib, the written collection of writings and teachings of the Sikh Gurus and other revered saints.
 The Siri Guru Granth Sahib is considered to be the living guru for all Sikhs.
-The importance of the concept of "Oneness" within Sikh values is clearly revealed when you realize the very first word of the Siri Guru Granth Sahib is "One."
+The importance of the concept of 'Oneness' within Sikh values is clearly revealed when you realize the very first word of the Siri Guru Granth Sahib is 'Ek', or 'One'.

 "One morning, while taking his bath before his meditation, Guru Nanak Dev immersed himself in the water and did not resurface for three days.
 His breath became so still and so deep that he could sustain himself under the water.
 During those three days, he had his enlightenment experience.
 He saw the Cosmic play of Divine Consciousness, and the role and purpose of human life within it.